Introduction to Week 6

 One process by which this complexity can arise is cultural evolution (analogous to, but very different from, biological evolution).
 Another process which generates complex coordination is, perhaps surprisingly, from the operation of markets.

-But these thoughts will also lead us to think again about the structure of society and what counts as a good society.
+These thoughts will also lead us to think again about the structure of society and what counts as a good society.
 At the most fundamental level, once we realise that our beliefs and values are themselves products of our society, then we must worry that our ethical and political intuitions may not provide an impartial judge of the society we live in and how it should progress.
 But that is for later.
 First, let us look at where all this mysterious complexity in language, culture and society comes from.

 © Warwick Business School, The University of Warwick